|

 that this episode is a thinly disguised backdoor pilot for

-a proposed tv series about Robert Lansing's Gary Seven
+a proposed TV series about Robert Lansing's Gary Seven

 mysterious cat-woman companion Isis.
 That series might even have